Skip to main content

 • (4) Title IV-E Foster Care and Adoption Assistance Program.

-Any minor who is married in violation of this Act, or who is denied access to legal protections including divorce or shelter as a result of a marriage solemnized before the age of 18, shall have a cause of action under 42 U.S.C. § 1983 for the violation of constitutional rights.
+(a) Civil Action.
+Any minor who is married in violation of this Act, or who is denied access to legal protections including the right to divorce or access to domestic violence shelter as a result of a marriage solemnized before the age of 18, shall have a cause of action under 42 U.S.C. § 1983 for the violation of constitutional rights.

-If any provision of this Act or its application to any person or circumstance is held invalid, the remainder of the Act and the application of the provisions to other persons or circumstances shall not be affected.
+If any provision of this Act or its application to any person or circumstance is held invalid, the remainder of the Act and its application to other persons or circumstances shall not be affected.

 This Act shall take effect 180 days after the date of enactment.